 The voting instruction form that is sent to Beneficial Shareholders by the Intermediary should also explain how to attend and vote directly at the Meeting or appoint someone to attend and vote on Beneficial Shareholder's behalf.
 To do so, a Beneficial Shareholder needs to appoint himself or herself or another person as their proxyholder.
-Refer to the section under the heading "Appointment of a Proxyholder" below for further information.
+Refer to the section under the heading "Proxy Solicitation, Meeting Attendance and Voting - Voting Instructions - Voting by Non-Registered Shareholders - Appointment of a Proxyholder" for further information.